elijahbocz/pocket-monsters/README.md

 `EXPORT FLASK_ENV=development`

-Then, start the Flask API:
+Then, in the root directory start the Flask API:

 `npm run start-api`